 Into the shallows for your deco stop, you find lots of triggerfish - clown, pinktail, and redtooth - squirrelfish, Japanese surgeonfish, and various types of brightly coloured parrotfish, amongst the brown soft corals.
 Orange-fringed arc eye hawkfish make good subjects to study, as they perch proudly on the fingers of the finger or table corals.

-Snapper's Ledge - This is a very easy dive, and a particularly good spot in for drift diving.
+Snapper's Ledge - This is a very easy site, and a particularly good spot for drift diving.